yazid-hoblos/BoolNet-Metastasis-Model/README.md

 ## Model definition & Boolean Formalism

-The main genes involved in the activation of EMT (Epithelial to Mesenchymal Transition) in tumor cells, which regulated early invasion and triggers metastasis, were first identified.
-Subsequently, experimentally proven physical interactions between these genes were extracted from scientific articles to create the influence network and formalize the boolean network.
+The main genes involved in the activation of EMT (Epithelial to Mesenchymal Transition) in tumor cells, which regulates early invasion and triggers metastasis, were first identified.
+Subsequently, experimentally proven physical interactions between these genes were extracted from scientific articles to create the influence network and formalize the boolean model.

 For instance, it has been reported that AKT phosphorylates and stabilises MDM2, which in turn inhibits p53.
 Thus, a negative edge is added from AKT1/2 to p53 in the influence network and the logical rule for p53 includes the negation of these 2 genes: `p53: (DNAdamage | CTNNB1 | NICD | miR34) & ~SNAI2 & ~p73 & ~AKT1 & ~AKT2`.